UW-Macrostrat/Global-Geologic-Units/README.md

 ## Executables

-All of the functionality of the model can be accessed from a single executable.
+All of the functionality of the model can be accessed from a single `bash` executable.

-- `bin/run-model setup` installs required Python packages and install PostGIS extension
+- `bin/run-model setup` installs required Python packages and PostGIS extensions (note: the database must be created separately).
 - `bin/run-model load-test-data` provisions test data in the `ignimbrites_sentences_nlp352` table (optionally specifying a filename)
 - `bin/run-model --all` runs the model and dumps generated tables (excluding the